Interviewer: What’s your full name?

 Alan, when and how did you first meet Rinpoche?

 About 1975, we requested some teachings from him.

 Who’s we?
-A group of people that were interested in teachings in Dharamsala.
-Various teachings.
-And we always had Alex go along and translate.
-So basically everything I’ve been to with Serkong Rinpoche has been with Alex.
+A group of people that were interested in teachings in Dharamsala, various teachings, and we always had Alex go along and translate.
+Basically, everything I’ve been to with Serkong Rinpoche has been with Alex.

 Can you remember actually the first time you met him?